 Parent page: PCB Panels

 The visual result of the applied filtering on the document in the design editor window is determined by a series of highlighting controls toward the top of the panel.
-The effect that is imposed in the editor view can be set to Normal, Mask or Dim; in practice, Mask has the most obvious highlighting effect.
+The effect that is imposed in the editor view can be set to Normal, Mask or Dim, where in practice, Mask has the most obvious highlighting effect.

-The Normal/Mask/Dim dropdown list provides options for visibly contrasting filtered and unfiltered objects within the design editor window.
+The Normal / Mask / Dim dropdown list provides options for visibly contrasting filtered and unfiltered objects within the design editor window.

 The visual highlighting effect for each masking mode: